WatchOutNewsAgency/wona.github.com/_posts/2022-2-13-fools-aur-kaante.md

 The thought of fried Maggi from Govind canteen had his mouth watering.
 Sulking and grumbling in frustration, he smacked his keyboard with his fist.
 Suddenly the pink screen faded into a cryptic video, reproducing the glitch that he was working on the entire day.<br>
 Breathless with excitement, our reporter scurried away to the canteen, because obviously, *food first*.

-A recruitment post was in circulation by the newly formed group named “Sashakt Single Dal” on Whatsapp, along with an account on Instagram.
+A <a href="http://forms.gle/DbSDgKYtHmn8CbyN9" style="color:blue" ><u>recruitment post</u></a> was in circulation by the newly formed group named “Sashakt Single Dal” on Whatsapp, along with an account on <a href="https://instagram.com/ssd_iitr?utm_medium=copy_link" style="color:blue" ><u>Instagram</u></a>.
 A couple of freshers craved drama enough to contact Watch Out! asking about the group.
 Thus, WO! decided to interview the Secretary of the Group over a video call, who wished to remain anonymous for their personal reasons.
 Here is an excerpt from the interview.

 **WO!:** What is the purpose of the group?<br>
 **SSD Secy:** Our purpose is to free the innocent and pure R Junta from the poisonous affection and lust that tends to ail hormone-filled individuals.
 We wish to create an atmosphere free from the so-called “Love in the Air”.
 Thus, we want to provide a platform that supports single people of the institute and encourage others who are committed to break free from the binding chains of young love and live a pure happy life.
 A safe haven for the single and the sulking.